-Closure code(s) in METSS, "LS, EX, UK" (Forms A589 or A590)
+Closure code(s) in METSS, "LS, EX, UK" (Forms A589)

-- The noncustodial parent's location is unknown, and reasonable and diligent efforts using multiple sources to locate the noncustodial parent have been made in accordance with established location policy, all of which have been unsuccessful. - Over a two-year period when there is sufficient information (SSN for NCP) to initiate an automated locate effort; or - Over a six-month period when there is not sufficient information (No SSN for NCP) to initiate an automated locate effort.
+- The noncustodial parent's location is unknown, and reasonable and diligent efforts using multiple sources to locate the noncustodial parent have been made in accordance with established location policy, all of which have been unsuccessful. - Over a two-year period when there is sufficient information (SSN for NCP) to initiate an automated locate effort: or - Over a six-month period when there is not sufficient information (No SSN for NCP) to initiate an automated locate effort. - After a one-year period when there is sufficient information to initiate an automated locate effort, but locate interfaces are unable to verify a Social Security Number.